wasp-os/wasp-os/docs/install.rst

     sudo apt install sphinx graphviz python3-recommonmark

-Alternatively, if your operating system does not package some or any of the aforementioned Python modules that were included in the previous command, you can install all of them with pip instead.
-Make sure to adapt the following command appropriately:
+Alternatively, if your operating system does not package some or any of the above mentioned Python modules then you can install all of them with pip instead:

 .. code-block:: sh